A Viscosity Method in the Min-max Theory of Minimal Surfaces

-{\bf Abstract :}{\it We present the min-max construction of critical points of the area in arbitrary closed sub-manifold of euclidian spaces by penalization arguments.
-Precisely, for any immersion of a closed surface $\Sigma$, we add to the area functional a term equal to the $L^q$ norm of the second fundamental form of the immersion times a ``viscosity'' parameter.
+{\bf Abstract :}{\it We present the min-max construction of critical points of the area using penalization arguments.
+Precisely, for any immersion of a closed surface $\Sigma$ into a given closed manifold, we add to the area Lagrangian a term equal to the $L^q$ norm of the second fundamental form of the immersion times a ``viscosity'' parameter.
 This relaxation of the area functional satisfies the Palais-Smale condition for $q>2$.
 This permits to construct critical points of the relaxed Lagrangian using classical min-max arguments such as the mountain pass lemma.
 The goal of this work is to describe the passage to the limit when the ``viscosity'' parameter tends to zero.
-Under some natural entropy condition, we establish a varifold convergence of these critical points towards an integer rectifiable stationary varifold realizing the min-max value.
-This varifold is an integer multiple of the image of a Riemann surface by a conformal map which satisfies the ``target harmonic'' equation.
-This method opens the door for exploring new min-max values based on homotopy groups of the space of immersions of surfaces into sub-manifolds of arbitrary dimension.}
+Under some natural entropy condition, we establish a varifold convergence of these critical points towards a parametrized integer stationary varifold realizing the min-max value.
+It is proved in \cite{PiRi} that parametrized integer stationary varifold are given by smooth maps exclusively.
+As a consequence we conclude that every surface area minmax is realized by a smooth possibly branched minimal immersion.}

 {\bf Math.
 Class.
 49Q05, 53A10, 49Q15, 58E12, 58E20}